kanaka/raft.js/research_class/paper.md

   The RTCPeerConnection API represents a direct connection between two browsers.
-Each RTCPeerConnection object has an associated Interactive Connectivity Establishment (ICE) agent that is used to establish nework connectivity through firewalls and NAT services.
+Each RTCPeerConnection object has an associated Interactive Connectivity Establishment (ICE) agent that is used to establish network connectivity through firewalls and NAT services.

 - [MediaStream (aka
   getUserMedia)](http://www.w3.org/TR/webrtc/#media-stream-api-extensions-for-network-use):
   The MediaStream API represents a stream of audio or video data.
   MediaStreams can easily be sent and received over RTCPeerConnections.
-The MediaStream API defintion provides a mechanism that allows JavaScript to enumerate the native MediaStreams that are provided by the browser such as a local web camera or a live video stream of the desktop (for desktop sharing).
+The MediaStream API definition provides a mechanism that allows JavaScript to enumerate the native MediaStreams that are provided by the browser such as a local web camera or a live video stream of the desktop (for desktop sharing).